The reverse crunch is one of my favorite exercises I like to include in ab workouts.

 - Once at the top, lower your legs down to return to the starting position.
 Stop before your feet hit the ground.
 Repeat for the prescribed number of repetitions.

-Tips: try not to arch your back to perform this safely as it can strain your back muscles and can lead to unnecessary injury.
+Tips: try not to arch your back to perform this safely as it can strain your muscles and can lead to unnecessary injury.

 If you are performing this at the gym, you may use a decline bench.
-It provides additional support on your back and helps keep your chest flat.
+It provides additional support on your lower back and helps keep your chest flat.

-When added to your regular core routine, the reverse crunch can help tone your abs, build six-packs, and even flatten your lower abs.
+When added to your regular ab routine, the reverse crunch can help tone your abs, build six-packs, and even flatten your lower abs.